Skip to content

 Host: localhost:8080

-In this mode, Caido acts as the destination server and the application is not aware that it is talking to a proxy.
-It will thus send the HTTP requests directly without a CONNECT.
-This is similar to how reverse proxies like Nginx™️ work.
+In this mode, Caido acts as the destination server, making the application unaware that it is communicating through a proxy.
+As a result, the application sends HTTP requests directly to Caido, without first sending a CONNECT request.
+This behavior is similar to how reverse proxies like Nginx™ operate.

 INFO